-When it comes to customizing the architecture, homeowners are never reluctant to walk an extra mile to get the comfy look they desire to have.
-Cathedral ceilings are particularly in this regard.
+When it comes to customizing the architecture, homeowners are never reluctant to walk the extra mile to get the comfy look they desire to have.
+Cathedral ceilings are particularly important in this regard.

-They are majestic and a prime example of historical architecture style as well.
-These are one of the most beautiful type of ceilings one can have.
+They are majestic and a prime example of historical architectural style as well.
+These are some of the most beautiful types of ceilings one can have.

-But homeowners and businessmen looking to give a twist to the ceiling are drawn to cathedral ceiling more as compared to the other ceilings.
-In this article we have discussed about cathedral ceilings in detail.
+However, homeowners and businessmen looking to give a twist to the ceiling are drawn to the cathedral ceiling more as compared to the other ceilings.
+In this article, we have discussed cathedral ceilings in detail.

 As the name indicates, cathedral ceilings belong to the category of arched ceilings and are commonly found in ancient buildings such as monuments, churches, and cathedrals.
 The architectural design focuses on creating a central arch that brings to the front design symmetry and visual appeal.